schaechinger/internetmarke/README.md

 The files are downloaded in the temp folder of your computer and create a directory `node-internetmarke` however the download folder can be changed.

-The response us an object that lists all voucher ids of the given order as keys with the download path of the corresponding file.
+The response use an object that lists all voucher ids of the given order as keys with the download path to the corresponding file.
 For PDF orders the path is always the same.

 ```typescript